heggy231/Veganista/README.md

 ### Features

 * Enter in dishes: Users enter in dishes they have eaten.
-As the user enters in the dish, flask runs an autocomplete function which accesses all the dishes in the database which contain the characters entered, using SQLAlchemy.
+As the user enters in the dish, flask runs an autocomplete function which accesses all the dishes in the database that contain the characters entered.
 This is achieved through autocompleteJS.

 * Dish Nutrition: A dish entry, when clicked on, makes a GET request to the Edamam Search API which returns a JSON string including the daily percentages of carbohydrates, protein and fat that the user satisfies through eating the meal.
-This information gets passed through a chart object in ChartJS and renders on the HTML page as a Polar Area Chart.
+This information gets passed through a chart object in ChartJS and renders on an HTML page as a Polar Area Chart.

 <img src="/Gifs/search.gif" alt="search">

-* Dish Directory: Users can click on the dish directory button, which routes to a function that grabs all the dishes from the dish table (with the foreign key user id stored in the session) and passes it into an HTML template using jinja.
+* Dish Directory: Users can click on the dish directory button, which routes to a function that grabs all the dishes from the dish table which that user has entered and passes it into an HTML template using jinja.
 As a result, users can see a list of all the dishes they have eaten.

 <img src="/Gifs/dish_directory.png" alt="dish_directory">

 * Dishes by Day: Users can view dishes they have eaten on a particular day, by selecting a date on the drop down calendar menu and pressing submit.
-This routes to a function which grabs all the dishes eaten on a particular date in the dish table (using SQL Alchemy) and then passes it into an HTML template using jinja, that the user sees.
+This routes to a function which grabs all the dishes eaten on a particular date in the dish table (using SQL Alchemy) and then passes it into an HTML template using jinja.

 <img src="/Gifs/viewing_dishes_on_day_rs.gif" alt="dishes_time">